Dr Rachel Wheatley

-Rachel is a microbiologist interested in microbiome interactions, genomics, evolution, and metabolism.
-Prior to joining Magdalen College in 2021 as a Fellow by Examination, Rachel completed a BSc. in Molecular Biology and Biochemistry at Durham University, and her DPhil at University College, University of Oxford.
+I am an evolutionary microbiologist broadly interested in understanding the ecology and evolution of microbial systems.
+Prior to joining Magdalen College in 2021, I held a fellowship at the Wissenschaftskolleg zu Berlin, Institute for Advanced Study.
+I completed my BSc. in Molecular Biology and Biochemistry at Durham University, and my DPhil in Plant Sciences at University College, University of Oxford.

 My research has investigated: (1) the processes underpinning host-microbe interactions (from human infections to plant symbioses), (2) the mechanisms behind bacterial responses to environmental perturbations (including antibiotics, host immunity, and phage), and (3) how these fundamental biological processes happen not just in single species settings, but in the context of a microbiome.

 The primary focus of my current research is to understand how a single pathogen species is able to emerge in the context of a lung microbiome.
 My google scholar profile can be found here.

 - Zaayman, M., & Wheatley, R. M. (2022).
 Fitness costs of CRISPR-Cas systems in bacteria.
 Microbiology, 168(7), 001209.

 - Koskella, B., Hernandez, C. A., & Wheatley, R. M. (2022).
 Understanding the Impacts of Bacteriophage Viruses: From Laboratory Evolution to Natural Ecosystems.
 Annual Review of Virology, 9.

 - Wheatley, R. M., Caballero, J. D., Kapel, N., de Winter, F. H., Jangir, P., Quinn, A., … & MacLean, C. (2021).
 Rapid evolution and host immunity drive the rise and fall of carbapenem resistance during an acute Pseudomonas aeruginosa infection.
 Nature Communications, 12(1), 1-12.